qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

         `en_US.UTF-8`

-If that works for you, you can type the most important characters in the western European group of languages, native from the keyboard (see chapter 6 _Language support_).
+If that works for you, you can type the most important characters in the western European group of languages, native from the keyboard.

 This keymap might not function as expected if you want to use a different keyboard language setting in your operating system.